Okanagan Desert

 The Okanagan Desert is the common name for a semi-arid shrubland located in the southern region of the Okanagan Valley in British Columbia and Washington.
 It is centred around the city of Osoyoos and is the only semi-arid shrubland in Canada.
 Part of this ecosystem is referred to as the Nk'mip Desert by the Osoyoos Indian Band.

+The Thompson-Nicola Regional District further northwest in the Okanagan Valley around the city of Kamloops is also referred to as a desert region.

 Ecology

 The Okanagan shrub-steppe is defined by the presence of an antelope-brush ecosystem containing several species of flora and fauna found nowhere else in Canada.
+This includes more than 300 species of birds, 7 species of snakes, and 14 species of bats.
+In regard to species found nowhere else in the world, there are more than 20 kinds of insects and spiders.
 The South Okanagan shrub-steppe ecosystem is a habitat for 30% of the Red-listed and 46% of the Blue-listed vertebrates in British Columbia, with several listed as threatened or endangered.
 More than 24 invertebrates exist only in the Okanagan Desert, with an additional 80 species occurring nowhere else in Canada.

 According to the Commission for Environmental Cooperation (CEC), this region lies within the northern reach of the Columbia Plateau ecoregion (10.1.2).
 It is defined by a dry semi-arid climate and an ecosystem of mixed shrublands and grasslands largely devoid of trees.
 Heading north, ecoregion gradually transitions into the Thompson-Okanagan Plateau ecoregion (10.1.1) around the shores of Skaha Lake.

 Using ecoregions defined by the World Wide Fund for Nature (WWF), this region lies within the northern reach of the Okanagan dry forests ecoregion, which is defined almost identically to that of the CEC's Columbia Plateau ecoregion in terms of climate and defining vegetation.